dcgc-bfx/scrnaseq2_doc/_posts/2024-09-18-scrnaseq2-repository-explained.md

 #### Part 2: Setup chunk

 The setup chunk is special.
 When you are in a notebook mode, the chunk named setup will be run automatically once, before any other code is run.
-Therefore, avoid to do computations here and simply used it for general settings and libraries.
+Therefore, avoid to do computations here and simply use it for general settings and libraries.
 Furthermore it is always labelled `setup`.

 ```r
 #| label: setup